liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 The *Kaleo Designer for Java* provides a robust application that runs in Liferay Developer Studio.
 This application is an EE only feature and is bundled inside *Kaleo Forms EE*, which can be downloaded from Marketplace.
-The Kaleo Forms plugin includes `kaleo-web`, `kaleo-designer`, and the `kaleo-forms` portlet.
+The Kaleo Forms app includes the `kaleo-web`, `kaleo-designer`, and `kaleo-forms` plugin.
 You should also download and install *Kaleo Workflow EE* from Marketplace.
 This will serve as your workflow engine.

-The Kaleo Forms plugin comes with an existing workflow designer within Liferay Portal.
-This can be used to design workflow configuration and is described in the [Kaleo Forms:Defining Business Processes](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/lp-6-1-ugen11-kaleo-forms-defining-business-processes-0) chapter of the User Guide.
-Also, refer to the [Using Workflow](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/workflow-with-kal-4) chapter of the User Guide if you are unfamiliar with basic concepts or want to know how to design your workflow within Liferay Portal.
-However, there is a workflow designer included in the Kaleo Forms plugin that specifically meets the needs for Java developers.
+The Kaleo Forms app comes with an existing workflow designer within Liferay Portal.
+This can be used to design workflow configuration and is described in the [Kaleo Forms:Defining Business Processes](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/lp-6-1-ugen11-kaleo-forms-defining-business-processes-0) chapter of *Using Liferay Portal*.
+Also, refer to the [Using Workflow](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide/-/ai/workflow-with-kal-4) chapter of *Using Liferay Portal* if you are unfamiliar with basic concepts or want to know how to design your workflow within Liferay Portal.
+However, there is a workflow designer included in the Kaleo Forms app that specifically meets the needs for Java developers.
 With this new designer for Developer Studio, it is much easier to modify existing business logic or create new logic within the workflow nodes by using Java code.
-In addition, the workflow engine is built to execute groovy scripts, so you can use groovy syntax if you wish; however, Java code is also a valid syntax, since Java is a valid groovy script.
+In addition, the workflow engine is built to execute Groovy scripts, so you can use Groovy syntax if you wish; however, Java code is also a valid syntax, since Java is a valid Groovy script.
 This is where the Developer Studio environment can bring in tooling that most Java developers are familiar with for editing Java code that makes calls out to their custom business logic APIs or Liferay Portal APIs.